 Dwarf Citrus Plant

 Dwarf citrus trees are the perfect size to keep in a container.
-They can easily be moved from the patio during the summer to the inside of your house during the fall and winter.
+You can easily move them from the patio during the summer to the inside of your house during the fall and winter.

-Dward Meyer lemon trees will grow to about 4 feet tall in a pot and indoors.
-Their fruit is the same size that you would harvest from a regular-sized tree that is growing outside.
+Dwarf Meyer lemon trees will grow to about 4 feet tall in a pot and indoors.
+The lemons you get from the dwarf tree is about the same size that you would harvest from a regular-sized tree that is growing outside.

 You can find dwarf citrus plants at Amazon.
 Here’s a link to a Meyer Lemon dwarf tree.
-Limes, Clementine oranges, and kumquats are also available on dwarf stock.
+You can also find Limes, Clementine oranges, and kumquats available on dwarf stock.

 English Ivy (Hedera helix)